qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

   close this project.
 To avoid data loss and make the layer permanent, click the icon to store the layer in any of the OGR vector formats supported by QGIS.
 * |indicatorNoCRS| to identify a layer that has no/unknown CRS
-* |indicatorLowAccuracy| for layers with crs inaccuracies (requires the :ref:`corresponding setting <crs_inaccuracies>` to be enabled)
+* |indicatorLowAccuracy| for layers with coordinates stored in a coordinate reference system which is inherently low accuracy (requires the :ref:`corresponding setting <crs_inaccuracies>` to be enabled)
 * |indicatorTemporal| to identify a temporal layer controlled by canvas animation